-As of December 31, 2022, we and our consolidated subsidiaries had approximately \$1.5 billion in floating rate debt outstanding under our credit facilities.
-Although we use interest rate swaps to manage our interest rate exposure and have interest rate adjustment clauses in some of our chartering agreements, we are exposed to fluctuations in interest rates.
+As of December 31, 2023, we and our consolidated subsidiaries had approximately \$1.1 billion in floating rate debt outstanding under our credit facilities.
+Although we use interest rate and cross currency swaps to manage our interest rate exposure and have interest rate adjustment clauses in some of our chartering agreements, we are exposed to fluctuations in interest rates.
 For a portion of our floating rate debt, if interest rates rise, interest payments on our floating rate debt that we have not swapped into effectively fixed rates would increase.

-In order to manage our exposure to interest rate fluctuations under LIBOR, SOFR or any other alternative rate, we have and may from time to time use interest rate derivatives to effectively fix some of our floating rate debt obligations.
+In order to manage our exposure to interest rate fluctuations under NIBOR, SOFR or any other alternative rate, we have and may from time to time use interest rate and cross currency derivatives to effectively fix some of our floating rate debt obligations.
 No assurance can however be given that the use of these derivative instruments, if any, may effectively protect us from adverse interest rate movements.
 The use of interest rate derivatives may affect our results through mark to market valuation of these derivatives.
 Also, adverse movements in interest rate derivatives may require us to post cash as collateral, which may impact our free cash position.
-Interest rate derivatives may also be impacted by the transition from LIBOR to SOFR or other alternative rates.

-As of December 31, 2022, we and our consolidated subsidiaries have entered into interest rate swaps which fix the interest on approximately \$0.6 billion of our outstanding indebtedness.
+As of December 31, 2023, we and our consolidated subsidiaries have entered into interest rate and cross currency swaps which fix the interest on approximately \$0.4 billion of our outstanding indebtedness.

 An increase in interest rates could cause us to incur additional costs associated with our debt service, which may materially and adversely affect our results of operations.
-Our maximum exposure to interest rate fluctuations on our outstanding debt as of December 31, 2022 was approximately \$1.0 billion, including our equity-accounted subsidiaries.
-A one percentage change in interest rates would, based on our estimates, increase or decrease interest rate exposure by approximately \$9.8 million per year as of December 31, 2022.
+Our maximum exposure to interest rate fluctuations on our outstanding debt as of December 31, 2023 was approximately \$0.8 billion, including our equity-accounted subsidiaries.
+A one percentage change in interest rates would, based on our estimates, increase or decrease interest rate exposure by approximately \$7.9 million per year as of December 31, 2023.
 The figure does not take into account that certain of our charter contracts include interest adjustment clauses, whereby the charter rate is adjusted to reflect the actual interest paid on a deemed outstanding debt related to the assets on charter.
-As of December 31, 2022, \$0.1 billion was subject to such interest adjustment clauses, including our equity-accounted subsidiaries.
+As of December 31, 2023, \$0.1 billion was subject to such interest adjustment clauses, including our equity-accounted subsidiaries.
 None of this was subject to interest rate swaps and the balance of \$0.1 billion remained on a floating rate basis.
-Our net exposure to floating rate debt is therefore \$903.7 million.
+Our net exposure to floating rate debt is therefore \$0.7 billion.

-The interest rate swaps that have been entered into by us and our subsidiaries are derivative financial instruments that effectively translate floating rate debt into fixed rate debt.
-US GAAP requires that these derivatives be valued at current market prices in our financial statements, with increases or decreases in valuations reflected in results of operations or, if the instrument is designated as a hedge, in other comprehensive income.
-Changes in interest rates give rise to changes in the valuations of interest rate swaps and could adversely affect results of operations and other comprehensive income.
+The interest rate and cross currency swaps that have been entered into by us and our subsidiaries are derivative financial instruments that effectively translate floating rate debt into fixed rate debt.
+U.S. GAAP requires that these derivatives be valued at current market prices in our financial statements, with increases or decreases in valuations reflected in results of operations or, if the instrument is designated as a hedge, in other comprehensive income.
+Changes in interest rates give rise to changes in the valuations of interest rate and cross currency swaps and could adversely affect results of operations and other comprehensive income.